nus-cs2113-AY2122S1/ip/docs/README.md

 # User Guide for Duke
-Duke is a simple application that makes use of a Command Line Interface to help you in keeping track of your daily tasks.
+Duke is a simple application that makes use of a Command Line Interface to help you in managing and keeping track of your daily tasks.

 ## Installation
 1. Install Java 11 on your machine if you have not done so yet.
 You can follow the guide [here](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/what-is-corretto-11.html).